Asha Puthli

-Asha Puthli (born February 4, 1945) is an Indian-American singer-songwriter, producer, and actress.

-Puthli moved to New York from Mumbai with a dance scholarship, a demo tape of Indo-Japanese fusion songs.
-In 1970, she was signed to CBS Records and subsequently released several solo albums.
-Praised as a "fusion pioneer" by The New York Times, her recordings cover blues, pop, rock, soul, funk, disco, and techno.
-She also starred in films by Ismail Merchant, James Ivory, and Bruno Corbucci.
+Asha Puthli (born 1945) is an Indian-born American singer-songwriter, producer, and actress.
+She moved to New York from Mumbai with a dance scholarship, and in 1970, she was signed to CBS Records and subsequently released several solo albums.
+Her recordings cover blues, pop, rock, soul, funk, disco, and techno music.
+She also starred in films by Merchant Ivory and Bruno Corbucci.
 In 2025, Puthli was inducted into the Women Songwriters Hall of Fame.

 Early life and education

-Puthli was born into a Hindu family on February 4, 1945.
+Ahsa Puthli was born in Mumbai (then Bombay) in 1945.
 Her father was a businessman, and her mother was a homemaker.
 They had fought in the Indian independence movement and owned Bombay Woollen Mills.
 Her aunt is Indian freedom fighter Kamaladevi Chattopadhyay.

 Like many upper-middle-class Hindu children at the time, she attended English-speaking Catholic schools.
 Puthli began training at an early age in Indian classical music and opera.
 She listened to jazz and pop music on the radio, which led to her interest in fusion.
 At thirteen, she won a contest in which she sang "Malagueña".
 The victory encouraged her to begin improvising with a jazz band at local tea dances.
 Ved Mehta described her singing in his book Portrait of India.
 She went to a university in Mumbai.